-Senate leader: Any violent crackdown in Hong Kong would be 'completely unacceptable'
+U.S. Senate leader: Any violent crackdown in Hong Kong would be 'completely unacceptable'

 “Societies are best served when diverse political views are respected and can be freely and peacefully expressed.
 The United States urges all sides to refrain from violence,” the official said, speaking on condition of anonymity.

-A State Department spokeswoman repeated calls for Beijing to adhere to its commitments to allow Hong Kong a high degree of autonomy after its 1997 handover from British rule.
+A State Department spokeswoman repeated calls for Beijing to adhere to its commitments after its 1997 handover from British rule to allow Hong Kong a high degree of autonomy.
 She said it was important for the Hong Kong government to respect freedoms of speech and assembly

 “We condemn violence and urge all sides to exercise restraint, but remain staunch in our support for freedom of expression and freedom of peaceful assembly in Hong Kong,” she said.